 Consult on technical control or solution implementation

 For CSPs, a critical element of assessment preparation is defining the system boundary.
 An accurate illustration of the system authorization boundary consists of network and architecture diagrams and a written description of the boundary.
 Each diagram must clearly define services, software, and virtual components within the boundary and must be validated against the inventory.
 The written description must clearly define shared corporate resources, any external services (including leveraged services), and all systems related to but excluded from the boundary.
 Data flow diagrams must clearly identify where Federal data is processed, stored, and transmitted; describe how data moves in and out of the system boundary; identify privileged, non-privileged, and customer access to data; and detail how inbound and outbound traffic is managed.
 A written description of each data flow is also required.

 Accurately defining and documenting the system boundary early in the FedRAMP process is key to achieving FedRAMP Ready status and ultimately achieving FedRAMP authorization.
 An improperly defined boundary can cause significant problems and delays later in the FedRAMP process.

 Because FedRAMP is a complex and comprehensive assessment of CSP security processes and documentation, the more effective the preparation, the better the results will ultimately be.
-Because SecureIT has helped numerous clients on their FedRAMP journeys, we understand the complexities of the program, and the importance of FedRAMP authorization for CSPs.
+SecureIT has helped numerous clients on their FedRAMP journeys.
+We understand the complexities of the program and the importance of FedRAMP authorization for CSPs.
 We work with our clients to maximize their efforts to achieve a FedRAMP Ready designation, and to ultimately secure a JAB P-ATO or Agency-sponsored ATO.
 Whether you are at the beginning of your journey to FedRAMP authorization and want to start with a well-defined plan, or you’re already ready for a full 3PAO assessment, SecureIT can provide the FedRAMP expertise and knowledge you need.